skylight-hq/skylight.digital/pages/brand/outreach/outreach_types.md

 ---
 layout: toolkit
-title: Brand in use
+title: Outreach types
 description: We create a lot of promotional materials at Skylight, both for internal activities and to generate brand awareness externally.
 To ensure consistency, we’ve developed guidance for creating materials that feature our brand identity.
 tags:
-permalink: /brand/outreach/brand-in-use/
+permalink: /brand/outreach/outreach-types/
 sidenav: brand_outreach
 content_type: Toolkit
 toolkit_name: brand